Robert Deeble

 Robert Deeble is an American singer-songwriter.
 Originally from Long Beach, California, he is now based in Seattle.
 His recordings have been noted for their orchestrated arrangements, a subtle, minimalist style of production, and lyrical content.

-Deeble's album, Beloved, was released on March 30, 2018.
-His most recent single, "Pleasure to Burn", was released in May 2019 and was inspired by the novel Fahrenheit 451.
+Several songs on his album The Space Between Us draw upon literary themes, including “Pleasure to Burn” was inspired by Ray Bradbury’s novel Fahrenheit 451, “Orphan Song” was inspired by the graphic novel The Carter Family: Don't Forget This Song, while “Forest from the Trees” references The Hidden Life of Trees by Peter Wohlleben.
+On his album Thirteen Stories, Deeble referenced Emily Dickenson, and The Brothers Karamazov.